rekhashreejayarama/SpriteCloud-QAAutomationAssignment/Readme.md

 ### Report
 The project uses *Extent Reports* to provide test reporting functionalities.
 ### Feature File
-[TCs.feature](.../src/test/resources/features) demonstrates an example question answer regression test script.
+Demonstrates the functionality of the application.

-Steps to run the Automation Script
+**Steps to run the Automation Script:**

+Step 1:

-Cloning the repo from GitHub : https://github.com/rekhashreejayarama/SpriteCloud-QAAssignment.git
+Cloning the repo from GitHub : https://github.com/rekhashreejayarama/SpriteCloud-QAAutomationAssignment.git

+Step 2:

 Go to the path where above repo has been cloned,
 Open the repo in an IDE Open terminal in IDE and run below command

 Command - ``mvn clean test``

+**Report Generation**

-After execution, Go to the target folder -->HTMLReport inorder to analyze the execution report.
+After execution, Go to the target folder --> HTMLReport ExecutionResult.html inorder to analyze the execution report.